Eight years. That is how long I searched for Edelweiss flowers in Switzerland.

 Camellia Gardens of Locarno

-Locarno likes to brag that it is the sunniest place in Switzerland, averaging over 2'100 hours a year — that’s nearly six hours a day.
+Locarno likes to brag that it is the sunniest place in Switzerland, averaging over 2'100 hours a year - nearly six hours a day.
 This author, however, always ends up in Locarno in the rain.

-Rapeseed Fields of Switzerland
+Rapeseed fields of Switzerland

 Every April and May, blankets of gold cover the Swiss countryside.
 Rapeseed fields are to Switzerland what lavender is to Provence - except without the crowds or the clichés.

-Narcissus Fields near Montreux
+Narcissus fields near Montreux

-if you know where to look.
-French speaking tours of narcissus fields are available in Montreux, but it is easy enough to create your own tour.
+Despite local claims that the narcissus is becoming as rare as the Edelweiss, narcissi can still be found in the wild - if you know where to look.
+French-speaking tours of narcissus fields are available in Montreux, but it is easy enough to create your own tour.

-Iris Fields near Morges
+Iris fields near Morges

 For a final flower adventure, head to Les Jardins du Château de Vullierens in May or June.
-The castle is truly in the middle of nowhere, but that doesn’t stop the Swiss transportation system, which can deliver you straight to the iris festival.
+The castle is in the middle of nowhere, but that doesn’t stop the Swiss transportation system, which can deliver you straight to the iris festival.

 Be sure to check the bus departure times while you can.
-Count on it to show up on time, the bus has more in common with a lazy French schedule than a demanding Swiss one - especially on the weekends.
+Count on it to show up on time; the bus has more in common with a lazy French schedule than a demanding Swiss one - especially on the weekends.

 99.9 Ways to Travel Switzerland Like a Local